 Diversity Committee Chairs

-- Created a Safe Space in Rubenstein Hall, Room 120.
-Learn more about Sanford's safe space.
+- Created a Safe Space in Rubenstein Hall, Room 120

-- A Racial Equity Reading Group, film series, and brown-bag lunches on current issues.
+- Host reading group, film series, and brown-bag lunches on current issues

-- The Rapid Response Team to respond to events such as discriminatory acts or rhetoric.
+- Created a Rapid Response Team to respond to discriminatory acts or rhetoric

-- A goal that the curriculum should ensure all Sanford graduates possess understanding of issues related to structural inequality and stratification of historically marginalized or oppressed groups.
+We are also working towards revising our curriculum in such a way that, upon graduation, all Sanford graduates understand issues related to structural inequality and stratification of historically marginalized or oppressed groups.

 One Student's Story

 Shandiin Herrera received the 2019 Terry Sanford Leadership Award for her work to create an inclusive community for Native students at Duke.
 Herrera grew up ion the Navajo Nation.
 Herrera says she found Sanford to be an especially welcoming place on campus.
 “They were proud to have me," she says.
 "It is because of the faculty at Sanford that I am here today, a senior at my dream school.”
 Watch: